The Expropriation Law Centre

 Commentary about specific cases is available on the Reviews page.

-Our Professional Directory provides access to Canadian expropriation professionals.
-If you are a Canadian expropriation professional, you can obtain a free directory listing here by using the online directory submission form.
+Our Professional Directory provides a promotional opportunity for Canadian expropriation professionals.
+If you are a Canadian expropriation professional, you can obtain a free directory listing here by using the online Directory listing application.

 Notices about upcoming events are available on the Notices page.

 There are few textbooks on the subject.
-We are aware of Challies, Law of Expropriation, 2nd ed.
-(1963), however this hardcover text is almost forty years old, out of print and no longer very relevant.
-Todd, The Law of Expropriation and Compensation in Canada (2d ed.)
-(Carswell, 1992) is a hardcover text, also somewhat dated.
-Coates and Waque, New Law of Expropriation (Carswell, 1990) is a loose leaf publication that is kept current with frequent update releases.
-All three can be found in major libraries or in the case of the two still in print, purchased from the publisher (Carswell).
+We are aware of Challies, Law of Expropriation (2nd ed.), Wilson & Lafleur, 1963.
+However this hardcover text is more than fifty years old, out of print and no longer very relevant.
+Todd, The Law of Expropriation and Compensation in Canada (2d ed.), Carswell, 1992, is a hardcover text, also somewhat dated and out of print.
+Coates and Waque, New Law of Expropriation (Thomson Reuters, 1990) is a loose leaf publication that is kept current with frequent update releases.
+All three can be found in major libraries or in the case of the one still in print, purchased from the publisher (Thomson Reuters).
 However, these texts are costly and written primarily for expropriation professionals.
 So far as we can determine, none of them are available online.

 Join the Mailing List